snowplow/snowplow-javascript-tracker/core/README.md

 // Create an instance with base 64 encoding set to false (it defaults to true) var coreInstance = core(false);

-// Add this name-value pair to all payloads coreInstance.addPayloadPair('dtm', new Date().getTime());
+// Add a name-value pair to all payloads coreInstance.addPayloadPair('vid', 2);

-// Add each name-value pair in this dictionary to all payloads coreInstance.addPayloadDict({
+// Add each name-value pair in a dictionary to all payloads coreInstance.addPayloadDict({
-	'p': 'web',      // platform
-	'tv': 'js-3.0.0' // tracker version
+	'ds': '1160x620',
+	'fp': 4070134789
 });

-// Add name-value pairs to all payloads using convenience methods coreInstance.setUserId('user-321');
+// Add name-value pairs to all payloads using convenience methods coreInstance.setTrackerVersion('js-3.0.0');
+coreInstance.setPlatform('web');
+coreInstance.setUserId('user-321');
 coreInstance.setColorDepth(24);
 coreInstance.setViewport(600, 400);